denis-stepanov/advent/README.md

 alsa_input.pci-0000_00_1b.0.analog-stereo
 $
 ```

-Yes, this is not very descriptive.
+Erf... not very descriptive.
 You can get more details by studying a lenghty output of:

 ```
 $ pactl list sources